hasgeek/flask-babel2/docs/index.rst

-Flask-Babel2
+Flask-Babelhg
 ===========

-.. module:: flask_babel2
+.. module:: flask_babelhg

-Flask-Babel2 is an extension to `Flask`_ that adds i18n and l10n support to
-any Flask application with the help of `babel`_, `pytz`_ and `speaklater`_.
+Flask-Babelhg is an extension to `Flask`_ that adds i18n and l10n support to any Flask application with the help of `babel`_, `pytz`_ and `speaklater`_.
 It has builtin support for date formatting with timezone support as well as a very simple and friendly interface to :mod:`gettext`